10 Divided By 2 3

 Q1: Why do we invert the second fraction when dividing?

 A1: Dividing by a fraction is equivalent to multiplying by its reciprocal.
-This is a fundamental rule in mathematics that stems from the inverse relationship between multiplication and division.
+Plus, this is a fundamental rule in mathematics that stems from the inverse relationship between multiplication and division.
 It simplifies the calculation and makes the process more manageable.

 Q2: Can I divide fractions using decimals instead?

 A2: You can certainly convert the fractions to decimals before dividing.
-However, this might lead to rounding errors, especially if you're dealing with fractions that don't result in terminating decimals.
+That said, this might lead to rounding errors, especially if you're dealing with fractions that don't result in terminating decimals.
 The method of using reciprocals is generally more accurate and avoids these potential inaccuracies.

 Q3: What if the first number is also a fraction?